mingdom/omninmo/BEST_PRACTICES.md

 4. **USABILITY** - Prioritize user experience.
 Design for clarity and ease of use, not technical elegance alone.

+5. **SAFETY** - Never modify Git history or hide Git commands in scripts.
+All version control operations must be explicit, visible, and performed manually by the user.

 ---

 ## Key Principles